Sarel-Esterhuizen/yet-another-js-dev-env/README.md

 git commit -m "Initial commit"
 ```

->Recover the deleted `.gitignore` from the QuickStart repository
+>Recover the deleted `.gitignore` from the yet-another-js-dev-env repository
 if you lost it in the _Delete non-essential files_ step.

 Create a *remote repository* for this project on the service of your choice.